 …to wake up and feel comforted: BLUEBERRY PANCAKES

-There’s something wonderfully homey about waking up and starting the day with a fresh batch of blueberry pancakes.
-However, unlike the Bisquik ones used to make with your gal pals post slumber party, these short stacks are fiber-packed.
-They have almost 4 times the fiber of traditional blueberry pancakes, and less than half the calories!
-And if the idea of cooking makes you feel less at ease, take solace in the fact that these light, berry-filled silver dollar hotcakes are extraordinarily easy to make—the entire recipe requires only 5 ingredients!
+There’s something wonderful about waking up and starting the day with a fresh batch of blueberry pancakes.
+However, unlike the Bisquik ones used to make as a kid, these short stacks are fiber-packed.
+They have almost four times the fiber of traditional blueberry pancakes, and less than half the calories!
+And if the idea of cooking makes you feel uneasy, take solace in the fact that these light, berry-filled silver dollar hotcakes are extraordinarily easy to make—the entire recipe requires only five ingredients!

 … to soothe your soul… and your cold: GRANDMA CLAIRE’S CHICKEN SOUP